 Q: Will my GPS work at Medoc?

-A: Very doubtful.
+A: Doubtful.
 The races are held in October which means the trees will still be full of leaves.
 If you wear your GPS, you will most likely not have a signal the majority of the time.
-Dust off you old running watch and bring that instead.

 Q: Will the course be clearly marked?